-It can be difficult for small businesses to handle their accounts receivable (A/R), especially when dealing with larger companies.
+It can be difficult for small businesses to manage accounts receivable (A/R), especially when dealing with larger companies.
 Some big retailers take as long as 90 or even 120 days to pay their vendors.
 Understandably, this can place small businesses in a precarious cash flow position.

 What is Accounts Receivable?

-Accounts receivable occurs when a client makes a purchase but does not immediately pay for it.
+Accounts receivable is an accounting term that refers to with when a client makes a purchase but does not immediately pay for it.
 The bad news is that for growing businesses, accounts receivable usually increase, often leading to even greater cash flow pressures.

 It’s vital to implement a process to monitor and collect your receivables as soon as possible.
-The effective management of your business’ A/R is critical to running a company and will go a long way in securing long-term success.
+The accounts receivable management is critical to running a company and will go a long way in securing long-term success.

 Establish A Days Sales Outstanding Goal